odoo/documentation/point_of_sale/shop/invoice.rst

 Retrieve invoices of a specific customer
 ========================================

-To retrieve the customer’s invoices, go to the **Sale** application, click on :menuselection:`Sales --> Customers`.
+To retrieve the customer's invoices, go to the **Sale** application, click on :menuselection:`Sales --> Customers`.

 On the customer information view, click on the **Invoiced** button :